Heptadecagon: Symmetry

 The regular heptadecagon has Dih17 symmetry, order 34.
 Since 17 is a prime number there is one subgroup with dihedral symmetry: Dih1, and 2 cyclic group symmetries: Z17, and Z1.

 These 4 symmetries can be seen in 4 distinct symmetries on the heptadecagon.
 John Conway labels these by a letter and group order.
 Full symmetry of the regular form is r34 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g17 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g17 subgroup has no degrees of freedom but can be seen as directed edges.

 Related polygons

 Heptadecagrams

 A heptadecagram is a 17-sided star polygon.
 There are seven regular forms given by Schläfli symbols: {17/2}, {17/3}, {17/4}, {17/5}, {17/6}, {17/7}, and {17/8}.
 Since 17 is a prime number, all of these are regular stars and not compound figures.